+Project Portfolio

+Overall status

-There were no material legislative breaches for August 2023, consistent with the target and with the same time last year (August 2022).
-Project Portfolio Overall status The project portfolio is made up of projects and programs which achieve the initiatives set out in the Council Plan and Budget 2021-2031.
+The project portfolio is made up of projects and programs which achieve the initiatives set out in the Council Plan and Budget 2021-2031.

+On track 71% Latest result has achieved target for measure.
+On track across all elements.

-On track 71% At risk 20% Off track 6% No report 2% Latest result has Latest result There is a significant Status update was not achieved target for experienced a minor variation from targeted available at the time this measure.
-On track miss in relation to result for measure.
-Off report was generated. across all elements. target for measure. track for one or more One or more elements elements.
+At risk 20% Latest result experienced a minor miss in relation to target for measure.
+One or more elements Off track There is a significant variation from targeted result for measure.
+Off track for one or more elements.

+No report Status update was not available at the time this report was generated.

 Portfolio status trend

-12 mnth May-23 Jun-23 Jul-23 Aug-23 average 66% On track 65% 70% 73% 71% At risk 19% 21% 16% 20% 14% Off track 13% 9% 12% 13% 6% 1% 3% 3% No report 3% 2%
+12 mnth average Мау-23 Jun-23 Jul-23 Aug-23

+On track 66% 65% 70% 73% 71%

+At risk 19% 21% 14% 16% 20%

+Off track 12% 13% 13% 9% 6%

+No report 3% 1% 3% 2% 3%

 Portfolio financial performance

 Number of Annual budget Annual forecast YTD forecast YTD actuals YTD variance

-- projects (\$ million) (\$ million) (\$ million) (\$ million) (\$ million)
+projects (\$ million) (\$ million) (\$ million) (\$ million) (\$ million)

 Capital 128 62.8 61.4 13.2 3.1 1.2

 Operating 45 13.8 14.5 1.5 '1.9 (0.4)

 Total 172 76.6 75.8 4.7 5.0 (0.3)

 Portfolio changes

 Stormwater Capital Works The program budget was increased by \$250,000 due to cost increase related to the Kerferd Road project and works that were deferred from the 22/23 program to allow for emergency works completed at the end of last financial year.
 This increase was funded from the Asset Renewal Reserve.
 Eville Street - Laneway Upgrade The project has found \$60,000 in savings, through reduced design costs.
 Construction is expected in late 2024.

-28

 Financial update

 As at 31 August 2023 the full year forecast for the 2023/24 cumulative cash surplus of \$0.23 million is a \$0.63m reduction compared to budget of \$0.86 million.

 The decrease to the full year forecast surplus compared to budget is predominantly caused by the inclusion of a provision for the partial return of government funding for aged care services, due to service delivery challenges impacting the achievement of contracted performance targets.
 There are several factors that have impacted Councils ability to deliver service targets including the implementation of the Aged Care Reforms as the Federal Governments moves to a competitive marketplace reducing the volume of service referrals that Council receives, industry resourcing challenges, and the growing cost of delivering services above funding rates.
 This has been partially offset by an increase of \$0.25m capital grants to fund existing capital projects, \$0.25 million supplementary rates and increasing interest income of \$0.25 million as a result of higher than anticipated cash available for investment and higher investment returns.

 The organisation is facing a higher than the historical average staff vacancy rate, which is placing pressure on existing staff to respond to increased service volumes and backlogs to meet service levels and project delivery.
 Some roles are hard to recruit and retain staff, which continues to impact service delivery of council services and projects.

 Key Financial Highlights and Indicators:

+- An overall low risk rating using the Victorian Auditor General's Office (VAGO) financial sustainability indicators. - Forecasted positive net operating result of \$9.1 million (3.5 per cent of total revenue). - A healthy working capital ratio of 370 per cent. - Working towards a target of \$1.8m efficiency savings to support the development of Budget 2024/25. - A forecast cumulative cash surplus balance of \$0.23 million noting changing economic conditions and persistent inflationary pressures.

+Summarised Income Statement Converted to Cash